baranyildirim/badstd/README.md

 # HFTBox

 HFTBox is an attempt at developing a high frequency trading toolkit in C++.
 HFTBox provides the following:
 * Price based and index based order book - with recovery snapshots and incremental updates.
-* Order matching engine.
+* Order matching engine, with FIX server.
 * Various mathemetical models for option pricing (Black-Scholes etc.)

-The library aims to have as few dependencies as possible.
-Most of the dependencies are for auxiliary functionality.
-The list of dependencies is as follows:
-* Matplotlibcpp - Used for graphing.
+* Simulated exchange that can be used for testing based on existing data.

+The library currently has no dependencies.

 ## Installation